builders-of-stuff/blog/src/content/blog/walrus-game.md

 Maybe that’s what’s new, this concept of digital ownership and digital objects.
 I know NFTs have been around for a few years now, but for the first time it feels like we finally have a language specifically crafted for this kind of thing, and I guess it feels like that because that is exactly what Sui Move is.

-With the right language it becomes much easier to express oneself.
+With the right language it becomes much easier to your ideas.

 ## Walrus game